xufu2022/schedule/README.md

 Urgent:

+-   Dependency Injection in ASP.NET Core 6
 -   Unit Testing an ASP.NET Core 6 MVC Web Application
--   Dependency Injection in ASP.NET Core 6
 -   Logging and Monitoring in ASP.NET Core 6
 -   Debugging and Error Handling in ASP.NET Core 6
--   Error Handling in C# 10
 -   ASP.NET Core 6 Web API Fundamentals

 -   Working with Files in C# 10
 -   C# 10 Advanced Language Features
 -   Collections and Generics in C# 10
 -   C# 10 Performance Playbook
 -   C# 10 Design Patterns
+-   C# 10 Fundamentals
+-   Error Handling in C# 10
+-   LINQ Fundamentals in C# 10

 -   Encapsulating EF Core 6 Usage
 -   Developing for Azure with Visual Studio 2022
 -   Cryptography in .NET 6
--   C# 10 Fundamentals
 -   Working with JSON in .NET 6
 -   Working with XML in .NET 6
 -   Creating .NET 6 Applications Using Cross-platform Tooling